 Standards for Special Education, Amended June 2004 requires school boards to identify and deliver effective programming for students with special education needs in grades 1–12.
 It promotes consistent and enhanced quality of educational practice within our province, so that irrespective of location, students with special education needs can access appropriate programming and services.
 Alberta Learning acknowledges the importance of local autonomy, flexibility and choice in meeting the diverse learning needs of students.
-A list of resources provided by Alberta Education is found here.
+A list of resources is provided by Alberta Education.

 National Association for Gifted Children Standards

 The National Association for Gifted Children (NAGC) is an organization of parents, teachers, educators, other professionals, and community leaders.
 They are united to address the unique needs of children and youth with demonstrated gifts and talents, as well as those children who may be able to develop their talent potential with appropriate educational experiences.

 The NAGC describes their work as follows: